What's in the 'End of life care' section?

 Care in hospital

-You may need to go to hospital, for example, in an emergency or if you can’t get care at home or in a hospice.
-Hospitals have their own palliative care teams who will provide care and support to you and your family.
-Ask to be referred to the palliative care team.
+You may need to go to hospital, for example, in an emergency.
+Hospitals have their own palliative care teams who should provide care and support to you and your family.
+If you are not seen by the palliative care team, you should ask to be referred.

 In a care home

 You may be able to stay in a care home for a short time, or long-term if you can’t manage at home.
-Some care homes offer nursing care, but others just offer daily personal care.
+Some care homes offer nursing care and palliative care.
+If the care home does not offer palliative care, the community palliative care team should still be able to see you.

 You may be able to get funding to stay at a care home – ask your GP, nursing team, hospital or hospice to help with this.
 You may need to have an assessment to see what support you need.
 If you do need to pay for a stay in a care home, ask your healthcare team what funding may be available.